nim-lang/Nim/doc/manual.rst

     hardware stack.

 `inline`:idx:
-    The inline convention means the the caller should not call the procedure, but inline its code directly.
+    The inline convention means the caller should not call the procedure, but inline its code directly.
 Note that Nim does not inline, but leaves this to the C compiler; it generates ``__inline`` procedures.
 This is only a hint for the compiler: it may completely ignore it and